An image showing only the bus (

 Instruments & Science Investigations

-The Psyche spacecraft will carry a multispectral imager, a gamma ray and neutron spectrometer, and a magnetometer, and will conduct radio science.
+The Psyche spacecraft carries a multispectral imager, a gamma-ray and neutron spectrometer, and a magnetometer, and will conduct radio science.

 Characterization Icon is represented by a dot with two half ellipses above and below it.
 Characterization